Anyone using the West Australian Symphony Orchestra’s website does so with an understanding and acceptance of the following conditions:

 Lost ticket vouchers will be issued for misplaced WASO tickets after contacting the West Australian Symphony Orchestra Box Office, for collection at the venue, from 60 minutes prior to the performance.
 Lost tickets cannot be exchanged.

 A one-off handing fee of $5.50 per transaction applies to purchases on our website.
+A fee of $3.85 applies to over the counter bookings.
 A fee of $6.60 applies to phone and mail bookings.
 An additional fee of $4.40 per transaction applies for delivery via Registered Post

 Ticket postage is an option to all ticket holders purchasing their ticket more than 8 days prior to the first concert date in their order.